nvjob/Infinity-Square-Space/README.md

 I am aware that sounds do not spread in space.
 And there are no square planets in space.
 And gravity works differently.

 ### Authors
-Designed by #NVJOB Nicholas Veselov | https://nvjob.github.io
+Designed by #NVJOB Nicholas Veselov - https://nvjob.github.io

 ### License
 MIT License - https://github.com/nvjob/Infinity-Square-Space/blob/master/LICENSE

 ### Donate
-You can thank me by a voluntary donation. https://nvjob.github.io/donate
+Help for this project - https://nvjob.github.io/donate